KomradeSpectre/AetheriumMod/README.md

 **WaltzingPhantom** - For providing alternative icon art for Feathered Plume, Blood Soaked Shield, Shark Teeth, and Shielding Core!
 **Various ROR2 Modding Core Developers and Modders** - Answering questions related to modding for ROR2 at random stages during development of version 0.1.0.
 **753** - Providing a crystallization shader for me to use in the future.
-**Lorc (http://lorcblog.blogspot.com/)** - For the base feather icon I did a small edit to for Feathered Plume's speed buff.
+**Lorc (Https://lorcblog.blogspot.com/)** - For the base feather icon I did a small edit to for Feathered Plume's speed buff.
+**FilterForge (Https://www.filterforge.com/)** - For providing a good deal of the base for my normals.
+Awesome plugin library, I recommend it.